 - If the answer to these questions is no, why do we often act like it is yes?

 There is nothing in Scripture to suggest praying multitudes are more powerful or effective in moving the hand of God than individual prayers.
 So why do so many believers think this way?
-I suggest it is because they have wrong conceptions of prayer.
+I suggest it is because they have misconceptions about prayer.

 Some equate prayer with “getting things from God” and it becomes primarily an occasion to recite a list of wants.

 Others wrongly understand the power of prayer.
 It is often said, “Prayer changes things.”
 But, isn’t it God who changes things?